derrekyoung/appd-ssl-cert-utils/README.md

 - You'll then need to import your signed certificate
 - IF you have an internal CA, then you'll first need to import your root cert, cert chain and/or intermediate cert.
 The exact steps depend on your organization and environment.

+### Controller usage
+1. Verify the appropriate permissions on the script
+1. Set the Controller home directory at the top of `controller-ssl-certs-util.sh`.
+1. Run `./controller-ssl-certs-util.sh` and follow the interactive shell.

+### EUM Server usage
+1. Verify the appropriate permissions on the script
+1. Set the EUM Server home directory at the top of `eum-ssl-certs-util.sh`.
-Run either `./controller-ssl-certs-util.sh` or `./eum-ssl-certs-util.sh` and then use the interactive command line.
-No parameters are passed in.
+1. Run  `./eum-ssl-certs-util.sh` and follow the interactive shell.